n3xtcoder/ai4impact-elternleben/README.md

 ## Dataset Contents

+### Dataset Status
+This dataset represents a **static snapshot** of ElternLeben.de's content base as of the start of the AI for Impact programme.
+While ElternLeben's live website regularly publishes new pages and improves existing content, this repository version will remain unchanged throughout the programme duration.

+### For Participants
+- This dataset is provided exclusively for use in the AI for Impact programme
+- The content reflects ElternLeben.de's structure at the time of capture
+- No updates to this dataset will be provided during the programme

+### Building Update-Ready Solutions
+Participants are encouraged to:
+- Design solutions that could accommodate future content updates
+- Consider how a production system might connect to TYPO3 content management system
+- Develop mock update mechanisms if desired for demonstration purposes

+### Dataset Content

 This package contains the following resources:

 - **[data_exploration.ipynb](data_exploration.ipynb)**: Jupyter notebook with sample analysis to help understand the dataset